IonicaBizau/emojic/README.md

 console.log(" " + colorIt(emojic.thumbsDown).green() + " " + colorIt("Thumbs down!").yellow());
 ```

 ## :question: Get Help

 There are few ways to get help:

  1. Please [post questions on Stack Overflow](https://stackoverflow.com/questions/ask).
 You can open issues with questions, as long you add a link to your Stack Overflow question.
  2. For bug reports and feature requests, open issues. :bug:
- 3. For direct and quick help from me, you can [use Codementor](https://www.codementor.io/johnnyb). :rocket:
+ 3. For direct and quick help, you can [use Codementor](https://www.codementor.io/johnnyb). :rocket:

 ## :memo: Documentation